scriven42/oet02w/README.md

 ## Hardware

 I've designed a version of the eyetap that is self-contained and can be strapped to a pair of glasses.
-It connects to a HAU (Hardware Attached Underneath) connected under a Raspberry Pi Zero 2w via a short micro-hdmi cable.
+It connects via a short micro-hdmi cable to a HAU (Hardware Attached Underneath) board connected under a Raspberry Pi Zero 2w.

 The HAU board connects to the Raspberry Pi via spring pins on the back, a well as a camera connector.
 The spring pins connect to power, ground, the USB +/-/OTC and TV Out ports.
 A mini-usb power-in jack with power protection is